Law of Andorra: Courts and judiciary

 Courts include the Consell Superior de la Justica, the Tribunal Constitucional, the Tribunal Superior de la Justicia, the Tribunal de Corts, the Tribunal de Batlles, and multiple Batllia.

 Legal practitioners

-Andorra has advocates (French: avocat) and notaries.
-There is a College of Advocates (French: Collège des Avocats).
+Andorra has advocates (Catalan: advocat) and notaries.
+There is a College of Advocates (Catalan: Col·legi d'Advocats).

 Criminal law

-The Tribunal de Cortes is the court which has jurisdiction over crime.
+The Tribunal de Corts is the court which has jurisdiction over crime.
 The Penal Code of 11 July 1990 was the country's first.
 There is now a new Penal Code of 21 February 2005 Capital punishment was proscribed in 1990.
 There is a Police Corps of Andorra.

 Nationality

 Legislation on this subject has included the Decree concerning Andorran nationality of 17 June 1939 and the Decree concerning Andorran nationality of 7 April 1970.

 Heritage

 Law 9 of 12 July 2003 relates to Patrimoni Cultural and Bé d'interès cultural.